jdmonin/JSettlers2/README.txt

 Depending on your computer's setup, you may need to point JSettlers at the appropriate JDBC drivers, by placing them in your java classpath.
+Your database system's JDBC drivers can be downloaded at these locations:
 	MySQL:   http://www.mysql.com/products/connector/
 	PostgreSQL:  http://jdbc.postgresql.org/download.html
 	SQLite:  http://www.zentus.com/sqlitejdbc/